Opioid Misuse, Abuse & Dependence in Vermont

 Other Drug Use in Vermont

-National data shows that Vermont has one of the highest percentages of illicit (illegal) drug use in the country.
-The illicit drugs this data examines are:
+National data shows that Vermont has one of the highest percentages of illegal drug use in the country.
+The illegal drugs these data examines are:

 - cocaine (including crack)